spamiam03/website/readme.md

 Using terminal, locate the directory where the clone was made and type the command: composer install

+Dev:

 To view the website from a local machine enter the command: php artisan serve
 This will serve the website from a local machine.
 To view enter 'localmachine:8000' as the default url into your browser.